WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+= 4.1.0 =
+* Feature - Introduced Gutenberg block templates for Courses Archive Page & Single Course Page.
+* Feature - When Course Expiry is enabled, a default value of 30 days will now be pre-filled in the expiry days input.
+* Feature - Moodle Email Notification Fatal Error on User Enrolment From WordPress - Handled fatal error by adding clear error messages in both the Test Enrollment and Diagnostic Tool.
+* Removed - Freemius tool for plugin usage data.

 = 4.0.0 =
 * Feature - Refactored for compatibility with Moodle standards and new Webservices in the moodle plugin.